odinuv/web/slides/database-tech/slides.md

 - Date and time is stored as **timestamp** (an unambiguous point in time).
 - Usually number of milliseconds / microseconds from 1.1.1970.
 - Range from 4713 BC to 294276 AD.
-- Conversion to string date is **very complex**, never ever do it yourself!
+- Conversion to a string date is **very complex**, never ever do it yourself!
 - Timestamp fixes leap days, leap seconds, DST...
-- Timestamp should contain time zone (use UTC whenever possible).
+- Timestamp should contain a time zone (use UTC whenever possible).
 - Does not allow to store incomplete dates ('January 2016'), use separate columns.
 </section>